MicrosoftDocs/winapps-winrt-api/microsoft.windows.appnotifications.builder/appnotificationbutton_setinvokeuri_638189672.md

 ## -remarks

 You can use the URI to launch a web site in the default browser or to launch an app that has a registered URI scheme.
 For more information on launching apps with URIs see, [Launch an app with a URI](/windows/uwp/launch-resume/launch-app-with-uri).

+After calling this method, calling [AddArgument](xref:Microsoft.Windows.AppNotifications.Builder.AppNotificationButton.AddArgument(System.String,System.String)) on the **AppNotificationButton** will throw an error.
+Also, you should set either the invoke URI or the [TargetAppId](xref:Microsoft.Windows.AppNotifications.Builder.AppNotificationButton.TargetAppId), but not both.
+If you do set both, the system will use the **TargetAppId**.

 You can also set the invoke URI for an app notification button with the [AppNotificationButton.InvokeUri](xref:Microsoft.Windows.AppNotifications.Builder.AppNotificationButton.InvokeUri) property.